MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-portal-clear.md

 ms.devlang: na
 ms.topic: conceptual
 ms.custom: mvc
-ms.date: 09/06/2019
+ms.date: 09/10/2019
 ms.author: sethm
 ms.reviewer: troettinger
-ms.lastreviewed: 09/06/2019
+ms.lastreviewed: 09/10/2019
 monikerRange: 'azs-1802'
 ---

 # Clear portal user data from Azure Stack

 Azure Stack operators can clear portal user data on demand, when Azure Stack users request it.
+As an Azure Stack user, the portal can be customized by pinning tiles and changing the dashboard layout.
+Users can also change the theme and adjust the default language to match personal preferences.

+Portal user data includes favorites and recently accessed resources in the Azure Stack user portal.
 This article describes how to clear the portal user data.

 Removing portal user settings should only be done after the user subscription has been deleted.